awsdocs/aws-support-user-guide/doc_source/changing-support-plans.md

 For an example video of how to change your support plan, see [How do I change my AWS Support plan?](http://aws.amazon.com/premiumsupport/knowledge-center/change-support-plan/)

 **Note**
-If you have an Enterprise support plan, use the link on the **Change support plan** page to contact AWS Support\.
+If you have Enterprise Support, use the link on the **Change support plan** page to contact AWS Support\.